soren-n/minigun-py/docs/source/tutorial.rst

 * Why we want to do testing, and what the problems are.
 * What property-based testing is, and what problems it solves.
-* QuickCheck is an API for property-based testing, and Minigun is an implementation of it.
+* QuickCheck is an conceptual framework for property-based testing, and Minigun is an implementation of it.
 * Learned how to define basic specifications.
 * Learned how to compose specifications.
 * Learned how to abstract over specifications.